 1. Commercially through Family Tree DNA.

-23andMe is a company that offers a SNP panel test that tests 577,382 autosomal SNPs, 2,329 Y chromosome SNPs, 19,487 X chromosome SNPs, and 3,154 mtDNA SNPs.
-The primary genealogical benefit of doing this test is that it allows one to see how closely any two people are related to each other on any line of descent through analysis of the autosomal SNP results.
-One of their features, DNA Relatives, has been quite popular among genetic genealogists since it was released in October 2009.
-Additional analysis of the data from people with Mennonite ancestry is being placed at http://mennodna.remotewebaccess.com/23andme.
-It would be helpful if you would share your 23andMe results with Tim Janzen so that the results can be included in the analysis of the 23andMe data from other people of Mennonite ancestry.
-This test currently costs $99 for one kit.
-Additional kits may be purchased for $79 each.
-Tim Janzen periodically coordinates group orders so that participants can get a discount on the test.
-If interested in participating in a group order, contact Tim Janzen.
+23andMe, Ancestry.com, MyHeritage, and Living DNA are companies offer a SNP panel test that tests over 600,000 autosomal SNPs as well as Y chromosome, X chromosome, and mtDNA SNPs in some cases.
+The primary genealogical benefit of doing one of these tests (or FTDNA’s Family Finder test) is that these tests allow one to see how closely any two people are related to each other on any line of descent through analysis of the autosomal SNP results.
+If you do an autosomal DNA test with any of these companies, it would be helpful if you would share your raw data file with Tim Janzen so that the results can be included in the analysis of the autosomal DNA data from other people of Mennonite ancestry.
+These tests currently cost between about $69 and $99 for one kit.
+For more background information about these tests see the comparison chart that Tim has on the ISOGG Wiki at https://isogg.org/wiki/Autosomal_DNA_testing_comparison_chart.
+If you have other questions about autosomal DNA testing for genealogical purposes, contact Tim Janzen.

 Y DNA Results